shofmn/heartcountdown/README.md

 # Heart Countdown
-Everybody who has a long distance relationship knows the situation: After you saw each other for a couple of weeks you have to live apart for weeks, if not months.
+Everybody who has a long distance relationship knows the situation: After you see each other for a couple of weeks you have to live apart for weeks, if not months.
 But if you found **the one** you know it's worth the wait.

 To look forward to the moment the two of you see each other again, feel free to use this little page that shows a countdown clock in realtime.
 Behind the countdown there is a WebGL heart that has adjustable colors.